-In order to better understand how certain problems can affect your child's vision, it is important to understand how normal vision happens For children with normal vision, the following sequence takes place:
+To understand how certain problems can affect your child's vision, it’s important to know how normal vision happens.
+For children with normal vision, the following things occur in this order:

 Light enters the eye through the cornea.
 This is the clear, dome-shaped surface that covers the front of the eye.

 From the cornea, the light passes through the pupil.
-The amount of light passing through is regulated by the iris.
+The amount of light passing through is controlled by the iris.
 This is the colored part of your eye.

 From there, the light then hits the lens.
-This is the transparent structure inside the eye that focuses light rays onto the retina.
+This is the clear structure inside the eye that focuses light rays onto the retina.

-Next, it passes through the vitreous humor.
-This is the clear, jelly-like substance that fills the center of the eye and helps to keep the eye round in shape.
+Next, the light passes through the vitreous humor.
+This is the clear, jelly-like substance that fills the center of the eye.
+It helps to keep the eye round in shape.

-Finally, it reaches the retina, the light-sensitive nerve layer that lines the back of the eye, where the image is inverted.
+Finally, the light reaches the retina.
+This is the light-sensitive nerve layer that lines the back of the eye.
+Here the image is inverted.

 The optic nerve carries signals of light, dark, and colors to the brain’s visual cortex.
 This part of the brain turns the signals into images (our vision).

-The following are the most common refractive errors, all of which affect vision and may need corrective lenses for correction or improvement if they have any of these:
+The following are the most common refractive errors, all of which affect vision.
+Your child may need corrective lenses for correction or improvement if they have any of these:

 Astigmatism.
 This condition makes objects up close and at a distance look blurry.
 It happens because an abnormal curvature of the cornea can cause two focal points to fall in two different locations.
 Astigmatism may cause eye strain and may be combined with nearsightedness or farsightedness.
-Astigmatism can start in childhood or in adulthood.
-Some symptoms include headache, eye strain, and/or fatigue.
-Eye rubbing, lack of interest in school, and difficulty in reading are often seen in children with astigmatism.
+The condition can start in childhood or in adulthood.
+Some symptoms include headache, eye strain, or extreme tiredness (fatigue).
+Eye rubbing, lack of interest in school, and trouble reading are often seen in children with astigmatism.
 Depending on the severity, eyeglasses or contact lenses may be needed.

 The University of Chicago Medicine